Make a claim

 - you’re subject to immigration control and your granted leave states that you can’t claim public funds

 - you are in receipt of Universal Credit

 The benefit cap puts a limit on the total amount of benefit that most people aged 16 to 64 can get.

 You can only claim Council Tax Reduction for help with your Council Tax from the Council.
 This is not included in Universal Credit.
-If you wish to claim help with your Council Tax please complete the form below.

 You can download a pdf version of the application form if you are not comfortable providing the information online.